Neurodiversity information for parents and young people

 Important

-Speak to your medical team and ask their advice before you start complementary therapies.
+Speak to your medical team and ask their advice before you start a complementary therapy.

 Use a fully qualified, registered and insured therapist.
 Ask them questions (see suggested questions below).
 If they are qualified and registered, they will have no trouble responding.